Maple Butter Tarts with runny filling

 - Filling

-- ½ cup Mix-ins raisins, currents, sultanas, or chopped nuts (optional)
+- ½ cup Mix-ins such as raisins, currents, sultanas, or chopped nuts (optional)

 Instructions